Ronnie76er/ronalleva-hugo/content/posts/2018-07-02-health-check-grace-period-and-stability-duration-in-shippable.md

 ## Use Health Check Grace Period

-You want to use ECS's `healthCheckGracePeriodSeconds`.
+You want to use ECS's `healthCheckGracePeriodSeconds`, the amount of time before the ALB begins checking the container for health.
 This can be set in your `shippable.resources.yml` file, as a `dockerOption`:

 {{< highlight yaml >}}
 resources: